-April 15 marks the first anniversary of the fire that devastated Notre-Dame de Paris, one of the greatest landmarks of the Western civilization.
-The Cathedral was accidentally set ablaze likely by a short circuit due to an ongoing renovation and miraculously remained intact besides losing a spire and a wooden roof.
-Throughout its 850-year-old history, Notre-Dame de Paris survived a number of swirling events including the French Revolution, the World War I and World War II, as well as plague, smallpox, cholera, flu and other fatal diseases that ravaged France and the rest of Europe.
-The current COVID-19 pandemic has temporary put breaks on the restoration of Notre-Dame de Paris which is quite symbolic as it exemplifies hardship and resilience of the French people.
+April 15 marks the first anniversary of the fire that devastated Notre Dame de Paris, one of the greatest landmarks of Western civilization.
+The Cathedral was accidentally set ablaze likely by a short circuit due to an ongoing renovation and miraculously remained intact despite losing a spire and a wooden roof.
+Throughout its 850-year-old history, Notre Dame de Paris survived several swirling events including the French Revolution, World War I and World War II, as well as plague, smallpox, cholera, flu and other fatal diseases that ravaged France and the rest of Europe.
+The current COVID-19 pandemic has temporarily put breaks on the restoration of Notre Dame de Paris which is quite symbolic as it exemplifies the hardship and resilience of the French people.
 I was very fortunate to visit Notre-Dame de Paris in 2017 and was stunned by its grandeur and beauty, and today I'd like to share some of those memories with you.

 The Cathedral's flying buttresses support the whole structure and have a very ominous look resembling a giant skeleton with ribs.